Digital articles are used for creating channel-neutral content for output to digital and print channels. They are edited in the Digital editor.

 Changing the way the text in a story looks can be done by applying styling in various ways:

-- Selecting some text and making simple style changes such as applying bold or italic or applying a character style (requires Studio 11.108 or higher).
+- Selecting some text and making simple style changes such as applying bold or italic or applying a character style.

 - Changing the properties of a component to control styling such as text alignment.